nbarraud/plottwist/README.md

 ## 📚 Transform Books into Interactive Visual Novels

-PlotTwist is a 1-day hackathon project created for MIT Sundai Club that turns any book into an interactive visual novel experience.
+PlotTwist is a web app that turns any book into an interactive visual novel experience.
 Upload your favorite book and watch it transform into a visual novel with AI-generated scenes, characters, and dialogue.

+My team submitted this for an MIT Sundai Club hackathon with the theme: Games.

 ## ✨ Features